Zavarov/zav.discord.blanc/README.md

 #### command
 This module implements the grammar for commands and generates the frame of the respective classes.
 In those frames, the preconditions are checked and variables initialized.
+This module is heavlily featured by [MontiCore](https://github.com/MontiCore/monticore), which is the workbench that, during compilation time, processes the models and creates the respecting commands, and during runtime, parses the inputs and creates new instances of the commands.

 Examples on how those classes can be modified can be found in the [blanc](blanc) module.